adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Required changes
 ----------------

-In Flower Next, the *infrastructure* and *application layers* have been decoupled.
+In Flower 1.13, the *infrastructure* and *application layers* have been decoupled.
 Instead of starting a client in code via ``start_client()``, you create a
 |clientapp_link|_ and start it via the command line.
 Instead of starting a server in
 code via ``start_server()``, you create a |serverapp_link|_ and start it via the command line.
 The long-running components of server and client are called `SuperLink` and `SuperNode`, for more details please see the |flower_architecture_link|_ .
-The following non-breaking changes that require manual updates and allow you to run your project both in the traditional way and in the Flower Next way:
+The following non-breaking changes that require manual updates and allow you to run your project both in the traditional way and in the Flower 1.13 way:

 |clientapp_link|_
 ~~~~~~~~~~~~~~~~~